 The Masters in Play Therapy course is accredited by the British Association of Play Therapists (BAPT) and provides professional training in play therapy.
 Successful graduates of this Play Therapy course will have completed the formal elements of the training required to practise as a play therapist.
 As well as meeting core requirements for play therapy training, the MSc Play Therapy course introduces you to therapeutic interventions with different client groups including children and young people with social, emotional and behavioural difficulties.
 You will develop the skills needed to practise as a professional in a responsible and demanding clinical environment.

-The MSc Play Therapy course provides theoretical and practical knowledge relating to play therapy, drawing on the experience and skills of qualified psychologists and play therapists, as well as other creative therapists and counselling staff.
-The course team is actively engaged with practitioner work and related research.
+The MSc Play Therapy course provides theoretical and practical knowledge relating to play therapy, drawing on the experience and skills of qualified play therapists, as well as other creative therapists.
+The course team is actively engaged with practitioner work and related research and publishing.
 Read our Essential Guide to find out more.

 This is a demanding course and acceptable applicants will be interviewed to assess suitability for training.
 Students are also required to undertake their own personal therapy (60 hours) and clinical supervision (50 hours) as part of the professional requirement for registration as a Play Therapist.
 Students are expected to meet these costs in addition to the course fees.

 You will study the following modules (subject to revalidation):